-Lectures normally take place in the Chalmers Hall at ETS from 10am (coffee at 9.30) to 3.15pm.
+Covid-19 restrictions permitting, the lectures will be delivered from the Chalmers Hall at ETS from 10am (coffee at 9.30) to 3.15pm.

 Watch this video, where course organiser John Angus MacLeod and Saturday Course student Megan Gray explain to prospective students what the Saturday courses involve.

 The Saturday lectures for each session are available online for enrolled students.